nicbou/Ignition/readme.md

 ### Editing blocks of text

-1. Add ?login at the end of your URL to connect
+1. Add ?login at the end of your URL to connect.
+If it's your first time, you will be asked to create a user.
-1. Once logged in, you will be able to edit your blocks.
+1. Once logged in, you will be able to edit your blocks by clicking the "Edit block" link next to them.
-1. To log out, add ?logout at the end of the URL
+1. To log out, add ?logout at the end of the URL.
+Simple, isn't it?

 ### Built-in block types